paperless-ngx/paperless-ngx/docs/configuration.rst

     Defaults to UTC.

+.. _configuration-polling:

 PAPERLESS_CONSUMER_POLLING=<num>
     If paperless won't find documents added to your consume folder, it might not be able to automatically detect filesystem changes.
 In that case, specify a polling interval in seconds here, which will then cause paperless to periodically check your consumption directory for changes.
+This will also disable listening for file system changes with ``inotify``.

     Defaults to 0, which disables polling and uses filesystem notifications.